 Design and setup

 Sky has always been a step ahead with technology, however.
-And Sky Q is packed with cutting-edge ideas - some of which Sky customers won't even see for the first couple of months.
-Sky Q feels like a package that is one step ahead of what the customer wants, and Sky will want it to be that way for years to come.
+Sky Q is packed with cutting-edge ideas.
+It feels like a package that is one step ahead of what the customer wants, and Sky will want it to be that way for years to come.